 In respect to the tuition necessary for graduation and the ordinary expenses for the living of the students, there are no extras, the charges given above covering all expenses.
 But as there are always some students who wish instruction in branches not strictly requisite to graduation, the College undertakes to provide for such at the following rates.
-These branches may be taken in addition to the College course, and the prices named are in addition to the regular charges for tuition:
+These branches may be taken in addition to the College course, and the prices named are in addition to the regular charges for tuition.

-Instrumental Music (Piano or Organ) and use of instrument, per term of two lessons a week \$15 00 Vocal Music, and use of instrument, per term of two lessons a week 10 Drawing and Painting, and use of models, per term of two lessons a week 10 00 Painting alone, to those not previously instructed in drawing, per term of two lessons a week 12 00 Art Needlework, per term of ten lessons 5 00
+Instrumental Music (Piano or Reed Organ) and use of instrument, per term of two lessons a week \$15 00 Vocal Music, and use of instrument, per term of two lessons a week 15 00 Pipe Organ, and use of instrument, per term of two lessons a week 20 00 Drawing and Painting, and use of models, per term of two lessons a week 10 00 Painting alone, to those not previously instructed in drawing, per term of two lassons a week 12 00 Art Needlework, per term of ten lessons 00